 Park Cha Oh Reum’s captivated by Im Ba Reun’s smile

-Park Cha Oh Reum notices Im Ba Reun’s smile whilst watching Im Ba Reun play with some children at a church whilst she spoke to their caregiver (they were visit it for a case involving teenage guys snorting glue).
+Park Cha Oh Reum notices Im Ba Reun’s smile whilst watching Im Ba Reun play with some children at a church whilst she spoke to their caregiver (they were visiting it for a case involving teenage guys snorting glue).
 Park Cha Oh Reum tries to get him to show her that smile again, but fails to bring it out both times he consciously tried to smile for her.
 After the request passes, that smile comes out naturally, and it has Park Cha Oh Reum captivated.
 (Episode 11)

 Love rival Min Yong Joon isn’t really much of a love rival

 Min Yong Joon shows up Im Ba Reun again with a trip to Cambodia for the teenage guys in a case Im Ba Reun and Park Cha Oh Reum were working on.
 Using his wealth, Min Yong Joon tries to illustrate how he might be the person more suitable for Park Cha Oh Reum’s desire to serve justice (or revenge, whatever she likes).

 It does look like Min Yong Joon can get things done more easily and quickly, but this power which he holds was gained through some unfair means (as Park Cha Oh Reum points out).
 These means of achieving things and people like Min Yong Joon are what Park Cha Oh Reum is often trying to fight against through the court of law.

 So, although Park Cha Oh Reum seemed happy to accept Min Yong Joon’s plane trip—something the guys have never experienced—his criticisms of the “uncivilised” behaviour of the people (leading her to pick out the above) sees her leave Min Yong Joon and return to the office.